What is an antimicrobial? The antimicrobial definition.

 How long do Microban antimicrobial agents work?

-Microban product protection is built-in during the manufacturing process and will not wash off or wear away.
+Microban product protection is built-in during the manufacturing process and will not wash off or wear away on most hard surfaces.
+Microban technology on textiles is durable for over 50 home launderings.
 Microban protection is engineered to provide continuous antimicrobial and odor-control product protection for the useful lifetime of the product, keeping treated products cleaner and more durable than non-treated products.

-Does the use of antimicrobial agents cause resistant strains of microorganisms?
+Does the use of Microban antimicrobial technology cause resistant strains of microorganisms?

-After more than 30 years of use in numerous consumer, commercial and healthcare applications around the world, there has been no evidence of resistant strain development.
+After more than 30 years of use in numerous consumer, commercial, and healthcare applications around the world, there has been no evidence to show that the use of built-in Microban antimicrobial technology causes the development of resistant strains of microorganisms.